-Broadcast Journalism is designed for the middle school student who may or may not be interested in continuing to study TV Production in high school and beyond.
-Students will participate in engaging 21st Century lessons as they work in multi age collaborative teams to create student led projects in Broadcast Journalism for a variety of presentations: live/pre-taped daily announcements, monthly TV shows for the school audience, interview segments and intros to supplement the daily broadcast.
-Students will work together to create a concept for the project, storyboard, script and be in charge of the pre-production logistics, as well as film the segments, act on camera and edit their work.
+Broadcast Journalism is designed for the middle school student interested in learning the beginning aspects of television broadcasting and video production.
+Students will participate in engaging 21st Century lessons as they work in collaborative teams to create student-led projects for a variety of presentations: live/pre-taped daily announcements, monthly TV shows, podcasts, interview segments and intros to supplement the daily broadcast.
+Students will work together to create a concept for their project, storyboard, create a script, and film the segments.
+Students will learn video editing to finish the project.
 Students will also critically view and critique their own work, peers work and work of professionals.
-The critiques are shared orally and in written journal format.
-In addition to journal writing, students are given other close reading assignments and asked to respond in the 11 sentence paragraph format.
-There is an element of public speaking in the class in all forms of video by speaking/acting on camera as well as presenting their ideas to their peers in small and large group settings.
-There are deadlines which must be met for projects to be aired during video productions.
-The METS-S standards are followed and lessons are designed to prepare all students for success in college, career and life.
-Instructional support resources include a variety of related trade books, articles, teachercreated Smart Board activities, and video editing software applications.
+There is an element of public speaking in the class in all forms of video by speaking, acting on camera, podcasting as well as presenting their ideas to their peers in small and large group settings.
+Instructional support resources include a variety of related trade books, articles, teacher-created interactive activities, and video editing software applications.
+Broadcast Journalism classes align with the Television Production classes available at high school: